TheMarlboroMan/renoir_engine/README.md

 The code is NOT compatible between versions.

 As for notable differences, there are a few:
-	- Everything is new.
+		-Everything is new.
 Oh well.
-	- Everything is namespaced now and I am trying to make an effort to keep things modular.
+		-Everything is namespaced now and I am trying to make an effort to keep things modular.
-	- A large part of the previous version were wrappers around mysql_* functions, to make them secure.
+		-A large part of the previous version were wrappers around mysql_* functions, to make them secure.
 These are discarded and PDO use is directly expected.
-	- The language: everything is in English now.
+		-The language: everything is in English now.
-	- Relationship abstraction between tables dissapear for now.
+		-Relationship abstraction between tables dissapear for now.
 I kind of always figured that M to N relationships were overkill for the previous version.
-	- Exception: each set of tools (each namespace) throws its own exception now.
+		-Exception: each set of tools (each namespace) throws its own exception now.
-	- The base email class will (probably) be retired.
+		-The base email class will (probably) be retired.
 The days of EHLO and talking TTLS are gone :(.
-	- Many things go to the trash, like the HTML tools, a variable container or the GD image tools.
+		-Many things go to the trash, like the HTML tools, a variable container or the GD image tools.
 Perhaps some will be replaced as I need them.

 # How to use:

 The "examples" directory will contain "how to"s for every piece.

 In addition, you can generate the Doxygen documentation by running "doxygen doxygen.config" from the root (provided you installed Doxygen before, of course).
+It will not contain examples but will show each and every class with a definition and a fully commented public interface.

 # What's all that stuff in the src directory?